fiduh/classic-3-tier-app-on-aws/README.md

 ### Inbound Private NACL rules

 In order for EC2 instances to receive traffic from the Database Subnet you need to open ingress ephemeral Ports 1024-65535 for local VPC traffic
-In order for the Database Subnet to send responses, you still need to open ephemeral ports 1024-65535 for local traffic

 ### Outbound Private NACL rules